ferryllm

 - Weighted and latency-aware provider pools

-- Richer Prometheus metrics labels
+- Richer Prometheus metrics dimensions

 - Per-key quota and usage accounting hooks